-The module-specific site on Moodle provides students with access to lecture notes and copies of the slides used during the lecture prior to the lecture (in pdf format).
-All lectures are recorded and made available on Moodle as quickly as possible.
-All materials posted up on Moodle areas, including computer-based sessions, have been made accessible where possible.
+The module-specific site on Moodle gives students access to lecture notes and copies of the slides used during the lecture.
+Where appropriate, lectures are recorded and made available on Moodle.
+All materials posted on Moodle, including computer-based sessions, have been made accessible where possible.